 This will find mentions of a keyword or topic on your site in the same way that a Google site: search would do.
 These are relevant places to add internal links.

-Google wants to rank the best content for searchers, and that’s the content that covers everything they want to know.
+Google and AI platforms want to surface the best content for searchers, and that’s the content that covers everything they want to know.

 Here are a couple of ways to find out what those things might be: